mchmarny/disco/README.md

 Utility for bulk image, license, and vulnerability discovery in containerize workloads on GCP.

-> Note: this is a personal project not an official Google product.
+> Note: this is a personal project, not an official Google product.

 Features: